 '06 Rasteau, Dame Victoria, Cotes du Rhone-Villages, Provence-Alpes-Cotes D'Azur, France: Red

-'97 Domaine Fontanel, Rivesaltes Ambre, Languedoc-Roussillon, France: Lovely unctous dessert wine tha tintroduced me to the clasic rancio nose.
-Made forem 60 year old grenache blanc vines it was a joy to drink!
+'97 Domaine Fontanel, Rivesaltes Ambre, Languedoc-Roussillon, France: Lovely unctous dessert wine that introduced me to the clasic rancio nose.
+Made from 60 year old Grenache Blanc vines it was a joy to drink!